trumpbo/Discord-Trump/README.md

 # [Discord-Trump](https://discordapp.com/oauth2/authorize?client_id=484622857041608705&scope=bot)
 A simple text to speech Discord bot using the [Jungle Horse API](http://jungle.horse).

+Heroku doesn't like this bot, but sometimes it works properly.

 ## Commands
 ### Join
 *Joins the voice channel you are currently in.*